drshahizan/learn-github/exercise/HPDP/nadiamel/readme.md

 Farhan-x Aliya: I am good thanks!
 Note right of Aliya: Farhan thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.

-Farhan-->Sarah: Checking with John...
+Farhan-->Sarah: Checking with Farhan...
-Sarah->Frahan: Yes...
-John, how are you?
+Sarah->Farhan: Yes...
+Farhan, how are you?
 ```

 And this will produce a flow chart: